-A Guide to the Proper Execution of Documents under Hong Kong law
+A Guide to the Proper Execution of Deed in Hong Kong

 Most contracts can be made orally but some need to be in writing.
 Even contracts which can be made orally are often made in writing so that there is a clear record of the terms of the contract.
 How are written contracts to be signed?
 What happens if they are not properly signed?

 Written contracts should be executed and delivered.
 Failure to follow proper procedure for execution and delivery may result in such contracts being invalid or unenforceable and even if valid and enforceable, may affect the rights of parties to those contracts.

 For a natural person, execution and delivery is straightforward.
 The person simply signs the contract to indicate his intention to be bound to it and delivers it to the other party to the contract to communicate his intention.
 A contract so signed is referred to as a simple contract under the person’s hand.

 Particular problems however, arise in the case of agents, companies, which can only act through agents because they are not natural persons, and deeds.